Do you have a piano to donate or sell?

 Hartland Piano will consider taking any piano in trade to upgrade for a newer piano or digital keyboard.
-Minimum trade in value is $100.
 Your piano will be picked up when the new piano is delivered.

-The following information is what is requried before we can consider accepting your piano
+The following information is what is required before we can consider accepting your piano

 Email to firstname.lastname@example.org or text to 262-719-6696

 1) Name brand, model and serial number of the piano (a picture is best)

 (on uprights: lift top cover stamped on iron/steel plate, on grands stamped on the plate under the music rest)

 2) a picture of the complete front of the piano to show cabinet style and condition

 3) a picture of the inside showing the strings and hammer condition

 5) name if available of the Piano Tuner/Technician who serviced the piano.